edkelly303/elm-yafl/README.md

 ## DISCLAIMER

 This package is experimental, and the API may change.
 It's also pretty weird.
+I'm fairly sure there are still some bugs and oddities.
 I would *not* recommend using it in production.

 ## What does it do?